FirewalFury/OutbreaK12/README.md

 # OutbreaK12
-A muti-platform tool for jailbreaking managed devices
+A silly tool for injecting executables into local storage